sendgrid/docs/content/docs/for-developers/getting-started/overview.md

 <p>Examples include posting blog articles via email or processing email
 replies.</p>

-{% anchor h2 %}	Power Users and High Volume Senders
+## 	Power Users and High Volume Senders
-{% endanchor %}

 <p>A local mail server, such as Postfix, is the most robust way to send
 email through SendGrid when configured to queue all email from your application and then relay the messages through SendGrid as a smart host.
 This has the least